chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 #### NuGet packages from build

-If we want to integrate the package creation and publishing in a build pipeline, we need to do both from the command line rather than Visual Studio.
+If we want to integrate the package creation and publishing in a build pipeline, we need to do both in an automated way.
 Here we'll do a quick demo.

 1. We'll not integrate into any specific build system, we'll simply `pack` and `publish` our NuGet from command line (or bash)
-2. Here, we'll use the traditional NuGet command line interface (not the new `dotnet cli`) or `nuget.exe`
+2. Here, we'll use the traditional NuGet command line interface (not the new `dotnet cli`) or the `nuget.exe` which can be installed in the build server
+3. We'll see one sample customization in the process and update version dynamically at build time

 First we'll setup the NuGet command line